gabrielee5/risk_analyzer/README.md

 Prints the last trades taken for a specific account.
 Used to double check executions.

-## DB Reader

-Converts a database file to a csv file.

 ## Manual Trade

 Manually trade on a specific account to modify a postion that is not congruent with freqtrade.
 In case something wrong happens.